CodingItWrong/outsidein.dev/docs/react/1-setup.md

 ![PR screen with tests passed](./images/1-6-pr-screen-with-tests-passed.png)

-Go ahead and click “Merge pull request”, then “Confirm merge”.
+Go ahead and click “Merge pull request”, then “Confirm merge”, then "Delete branch".

 In your local project, switch back to `master` and pull down the latest changes that we merged in from the branch: